elixir-europe/infectious-diseases-toolkit/showcase/ena-data-submission-toolbox.md

 ### Galaxy Docker container

 If you cannot use the Galaxy instances at useGalaxy.eu, .be, or .au, possibly due to GDPR reasons, a ready-to-use Docker container is made available.
 This container includes the previously mentioned Galaxy tools and workflows and deploys a fully functional Galaxy instance locally.
 It will ensure that data remains on-premise until submission.
 More information on how to deploy the container can be found on the [GitHub repo](https://github.com/ELIXIR-Belgium/Galaxy-SARS-CoV-2-sequence-upload).

+## What can you use the ENA data submission toolbox for?

+A short summary of the components:

 ## Publications